F.A.Q

 Q. Can I add photos to Facebook and other online social media?

-A. You can add as many photographs of your own glassblowing experience to your Facebook, Twitter, Pinterest Etc. as you like, though please do check if you are part of a group of people on the day if they find this acceptable and are within your photographs.
+A. You can add as many photographs of your own glassblowing experience to your Facebook, Twitter, Pinterest etc. as you like, though please do check if you are part of a group of people on the day that they find this acceptable and are within your photographs.
 Stuart Wiltshire is not responsible for this.

 Local Area Facilities